-3.1 WEB SERVER
+3.1 Web Server

 The Web Server is designed for jobs and answer holder.
-Typically, the WS is started on a server with static IP address on WWW (e.g. http://lyon.fairfield.edu/~pawel).
-Web server must install application/x-java-jnlp-file jnlp '''
+Typically, the WS is started on a server with static IP address.

-Java Runtime Environment (JRE) 1.4 or later version in order to run RJS.
 The server mime types must be updated to include jnlp extension; otherwise the Java Web Start applications will not be properly mapped and executed.
 Figure 3.1-1 shows required additions to /etc/mime.types file in Linux based web servers: